 The Active Lives Children and Young People Survey, carried out nationally throughout the school year, asks children aged between five and 16 years old about how much physical activity they take part in, both in and out of school.
 You can browse the Sussex results by local authority below.
 Unfortunately the Covid-19 pandemic interrupted survey collection in academic years 2019-20 and 2020-21 so local data is not always available for these years.
-Sport England’s detailed national report is available here and a detailed report on children’s attitudes towards sport and physical activity is available here.
-Our report on the results in Sussex is here.
+Sport England’s detailed national report is available here and reports on children’s attitudes towards sport and physical activity is available here.
+Our report on the results in Sussex in 2017-18 is here.

 The Chief Medical Officer’s guidelines count children doing an average of 60+ minutes of activity a day as ‘Active’.
 Those who do between 30 and 59 minutes a day are counted as ‘Fairly active’ and children doing less than 30 minutes a day are counted as ‘Less active’.

 The 2019-20 Results showed that:

 - 47% of children and young people in Sussex lead active lives, compared with 48% nationally.
 This equates to 94,100 children and young people.